guidocecilio/ci-m1-bootstrap-template/README.md

 # CI M1 Bootstrap Carousel Template

-This is a base Bootstrap template using the carousel component
+This is a base Bootstrap template using the carousel component.